Information Fusion Centre-Indian Ocean Region: The unseen hand that guided response to hijacked MV Ruen

 Commander Naveen Deshmukh, IFC-IOR operations officer, speaking to reporters during the media briefing at Gurugram, on December 22, 2023.
 (Photo: India Sentinels)

-Gurugram: While the hijacking of the Malta-flagged cargo ship MV Ruen by Somali pirates gripped headlines, the story behind the scenes of the Indian Navy’s response showcased the vital role of an Indian maritime organization keeping an eye on the security and safety of the ships plying on India’s strategic backyard – the Indian Ocean Region.
+Gurugram: While the hijacking of the Malta-flagged cargo ship MV Ruen by Somali pirates gripped headlines, the story behind the scenes of the Indian Navy’s response showcased the vital role of an Indian maritime organization keeping an eye on the security and safety of the ships plying on India’s strategic backyard – the Indian Ocean Region (IOR).

 Based in faraway Gurugram, in India’s north, the Information Fusion Centre-Indian Ocean Region (IFC-IOR) played a crucial part in coordinating the initial response and facilitating communication between key stakeholders, although the hijacked vessel managed to slip away and now remains off the Somali coast.